Calochortus nuttallii

 Calochortus nuttallii, also known as the sego lily, is a bulbous perennial plant that is endemic to the Western United States.
+The common name of sego comes from a similar Shoshone word.
 It is the state flower of Utah.

 Distribution and habitat

 The plant is native to a number of western states, being found throughout Utah and Wyoming, large parts of eastern Nevada, and parts of Idaho, Montana, North Dakota, South Dakota, Nebraska, Colorado, Arizona, and New Mexico.
 It grows in dry, brushy or grassy slopes and desert high country.

 Description

 Calochortus nuttallii are around 15–45 cm (6–18 inches) in height and have linear leaves.

 Plants have 1 to 4 flowers, each with 3 white petals (and 3 sepals) which are tinged with lilac (occasionally magenta) and have a purplish band radiating from the yellow base.
 A yellow petaled form with deep purple bands is known from Petrified Forest National Park.
 The yellow petaled form was also observed in a "super bloom" near the Orange Cliffs District of Glen Canyon National Recreation Area, on the north side of the Colorado River near Hite, Utah in May 2019.
 The plant blooms in early summer, with flowers that can be up to 3 inches across.